 “Our programming seeks to be very student-centered, and informal,” said Elamin.
 “At each session there are Black women Douglass staff present, food to share, and dialogue.
 Together we discuss many aspects of what Blackness means and looks like at Rutgers, and Douglass more specifically.”

 The Black Women’s Voices series is one of four affinity groups at the College.
-An affinity group is a space within the campus community for students from identities and cultures historically underrepresented or marginalized in higher education.
+An affinity group is a space within the campus community to discuss issues faced by students from identities and cultures historically underrepresented or marginalized in higher education.
+Douglass affinity groups are open to all Douglass students.
 As Director of Mentoring, Elamin oversees each group, empowering students to carve out their own spaces at Rutgers.

 “Campuses are not just made up of buildings and classes, but of the people who occupy them, and how these individuals move throughout different spaces,” said Elamin.
-“Currently, the Douglass community has four affinity groups, and they grow each year for students from different communities and cultures.”
+“Currently, the Douglass community has four affinity groups."

 Black Women’s Voices has its roots in the Africana community, a housing community for Black women first created by Black Douglass students in 1969.
 As explored in The Douglass Century, Black Douglass students staged protests in the aftermath of Dr. Martin Luther King Jr.’s assassination, calling for tangible, programmatic changes in the College’s curriculum and policies.
 Though initially resistant to reform, the College eventually responded by creating the houses.
 Today, the Africana community continues to house Douglass students as part of the Global Village Living-Learning Community.